-|What Are The Affecting Factors on Quality of Life And Level of Satisfaction and Comfort In Patients Suffering From Abnormal Uterine Bleeding?|
+|What Are the Affecting Factors on the Quality of Life and Level of Satisfaction and Comfort in Patients Suffering From Abnormal Uterine Bleeding?|

 |Elham Saffarieh1, Setare Nassiri2, Elaheh Jahan3, Bahareh Tarahomi4, Hossein Firozi5|

-|1Abnormal Uterine Bleeding Research Center, Semnan University of Medical sciences, Semnan, Iran
+|1Abnormal Uterine Bleeding Research Center, Semnan University of Medical Sciences, Semnan, Iran

 4Student Research Center, Semnan University of Medical Sciences, Semnan, Iran

-5Department of Pediatrics, Ramsar International Campus, Mazandaran University of Medical sciences, Ramsar, Iran
+5Department of Pediatrics, Ramsar International Campus, Mazandaran University of Medical Sciences, Ramsar, Iran

 Viewed : 2729 times

 Downloaded : 1401 times.

 Keywords : Quality of Life, Menorrhagia, HRQL-AUB

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar